 Puerto Princesa's Underground River or Subterranean River National Park has been granted the UNESCO World Heritage award due to its spectacular limestone and awe-inspiring landscape with an underground river.
 By joining boat tours, you get to see up close the longest navigable underground river in the world.

 Likewise, Ihawig River in Puerto Princesa offers an enthralling river cruise experience at night.
 Imagine staring at the beauty of the night sky and breathing in the cold breeze as you cruise.
 If that’s not enough to melt your heart, you’ll also be treated with a magical light show of fireflies that look like dancing stars.
 Another popular river cruise is the Loboc River cruise in Bohol, where you experience dining on local cuisine while getting serenaded by a world-class children's choir.

 Enchanting, captivating, and exciting – just some of the words that come to mind to best describe the experience in some of the Philippines must-visit caving tour sites.

-Samar is known to be the Caving Capital of the Philippines as it houses the Sohoton Caves and Natural Bridge Park which features picturesque caves, subterranean rivers, and limestone formations.
+Samar is known to be the Caving Capital of the Philippines as it houses the Sohoton Caves and Natural Bridge Park, which features picturesque caves, subterranean rivers, and limestone formations.

 Photo by the Philippine Department of Tourism